inspirsea/tree-ngx/README.md

 # tree-ngx

 ## Introduction
-Tree-ngx is designed to be usable "out of the box", as well as being highly customizable.
-Tested in angular 4 and 5, and in Chrome, FF, Opera, Edge.
+Tree-ngx is a treeview component.
+Its made to be usable with minimal implementation as well as being highly customizable.
+Made with flexbox, and the default style is easy to override.

+If you find a bug or have a feature request please open an issue on GitHub.

 ## Supports